Vehicle registration plates of Hawaii

-Each of Hawaii's four counties registered vehicles completely autonomously starting with the City & County of Honolulu in 1906, and license plates were homemade / owner-provided.
+Each of Hawaii's four counties register vehicles autonomously, starting with the City and County of Honolulu in 1906, when license plates were homemade or owner-provided.
 The first government-issued plates were used by both Honolulu and the County of Hawaii in 1915.
-Maui County first issued plates in 1919, while Kauai County retained homemade plates through 1921; this was the last jurisdiction in the United States to do so.
+Maui County first issued plates in 1919, while Kauaʻi County retained homemade plates through 1921; this was the last jurisdiction in the United States to do so.
 All license plates were standardized throughout the Territory of Hawaii for the first time in 1922.
 Despite its status at the time as a territory, Hawaii's vehicle registration laws and license plates were the same as the rest of the United States until the State of Hawaii was admitted to the U.S. as the 50th state in August 1959.

 Background

-Hawaii was a sovereign constitutional monarchy until its government was overthrown in January 1893, but many of its laws were already modeled after those of the United States, including (for example) registering dogs and issuing metal tags for them since the 1870s.
+Hawaiʻi was a sovereign constitutional monarchy until its government was overthrown in January 1893, but many of its laws were already modeled after those of the United States, including (for example) registering dogs and issuing metal tags for them since the 1870s.
 The Republic of Hawaii which replaced the previous government was annexed as a Territory by the United States in August 1898, and the first automobiles to be shipped to the Hawaiian Islands arrived in 1899.